simzou/cars-analysis/index.md

 This is an analysis of the 2010 Cash for Clunkers Program (or CARS) dataset found [here](http://www.nhtsa.gov/Laws+&+Regulations/CARS+Program+Transaction+Data+and+Reports).
 It was a 3 billion dollar US government program intended to stimulate the economy and incentivize the use of more fuel efficient vehicles by paying participants $4500 dollars to trade in an old vehicle for a more fuel efficient one.
 This report summarizes the results of the program and compares how the program did in various states and regions.

-Use the buttons and the top and bottom of the pages to navigate, or use the following links.
+Use the buttons and the top and bottom of the pages to navigate, or use the following links (best viewed in latest versions of Chrome or Firefox).

 - [Page 1 - Metrics of Success](./page-01.html)
 	- Defining some metrics of success for the program and showing which states did best or worst